 3 Tutorials to Help You Get More Out of PowerPoint’s Image Editing.
 I know it’s hard to believe, but apparently there are many people who don’t like PowerPoint.
 Obviously there are a lot of bad presentations created with PowerPoint, but it seems to me the blame rests on the shoulders of the presenter and not the tool.
 Besides, PowerPoint’s a versatile tool that’s used for more than bad presentations.
 Personally, I think PowerPoint’s one of the single best multimedia applications.

+Welcome to Flickr - Photo Sharing.
+See How Easily You Can Design a Consistent Look for Your E-Learning Courses.
 My kids love stickers.
 They plaster dozens of random ones on a page and proudly give me their new work of art.
 This approach to graphic design is fine for your family, but you don’t want your elearning courses to look like cluttered and random creations developed by sticker-happy children.
-Get Rid of the Clutter See How Easily You Can Design a Consistent Look for Your E-Learning Courses
+Get Rid of the Clutter In this post, you’ll discover how to use your clip art to create images that are consistent and look like they belong together.
+Let’s get started by looking at the image below.
+My guess is that you’ve seen this type of screen before.
+You want your screens to be less cluttered and have a consistent look and feel.
+When you’re on a budget and have limited access to graphic resources, you need to be creative.